jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I say "We will summon the militia.
 These two Englands will become one realm, once more.
 Our ancestors used sword and spear.
 We must use gun and cannon."

+We discuss, lament, and celebrate with the lords of the realm.

 Earl Johnson receives a letter "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert."

+The Prince's renown from his European battles creates a burst of activity.
+The nobles give orders in speech and diction.
+The servants fulfill them.
+Good.

-I look up at the painting of my father.
-Painted by the greatest artists in Europe.
+Among the celebrations, I look up at the marvelous painting of my father.
+Done by the greatest artists in Europe.
 The middling sort count coin and ledgers.
 I count centuries.
 Art.
 Glory.
-Stories high, finer than anything in Rome.
-My father, King James, ascends into Heaven, gold and silver lines showing the justice of our Divine Right.
+I see that my father, King James, ascended into Heaven, gold and silver lines showing the justice of our Divine Right.

 I will return, father.
-I will do our house justice.
+I will do our noble house justice.
 I will save the realm.
 I will save our people.

 I am their king.

 --

 The king raises his standard at Nottingham.
 Lords ride to him and their tenant farmers follow.
 The merchants and craftsmen of the south build their army.
-Same food, equipment, weapons.
-One side organize by lordship, bloodline, and obligation.
+A country at civil war.
+Royalist versus Parliamentarians.
+Both sides have the same food, equipment, weapons.
+One side organises by lordship, bloodline, and obligation.
 The other through independence, merit, and even elections.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
 Three years of fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
-One in ten Britains dead before it ends.
+Perhaps as many as one in ten countrymen dead before it ends.

+Parliament wins.
 Charles in prison.

-Secretly raises a new army.
+He secretly raises a new army.
 Now Scottish lords call their tenants from the field.
 Farmers follow.
 Ploughs left in furrows.
 Fields go to weed.
 Granaries dwindle.
 An old realm answering for a king the new country is done with.

 The Scottish army marches south.